Game development in South Africa and dealing with the Film and Publications Board

 GREAT NEWS for hobbyist developers!

-Microsoft have confirmed & I have tested that the forced requirement for the FPB certification in the marketplace no longer exists.
-You can submit a certification but you are not forced to.
-Only downside at the moment is Window Phone 7 – when you submit a game for the South African market regardless of price they require the certification which is incorrect.
-I have submitted a request to Microsoft for details on this and will update you as soon as I have any information.
+The only downside at the moment is Windows Phone 7: when you submit a game for the South African market—regardless of price—they incorrectly require certification.
+I’ve submitted a request to Microsoft for clarification and will update you as soon as I have details.